MartinsKlavins/ArtNetMK/README.md

 # ArtNetMK
-Art-Net library for supporting DMX512 over ethernet for Arduino and ESP boards.
+Art-Net library for supporting DMX512 over ethernet for Arduino, Teensy and ESP boards.
 Alongside basic DMX512 packet support, here is some notable features.

 ### Notable features
 * Auto-configuration and support for Class A,B,C network